huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/learn-sections.md

 Click the learn tab to return to the **Sections** list and add more sections.

 ## Huma Learn articles
-Huma has created the following article on [Letting go of stress and anxiety](https://humatherapeutics.atlassian.net/wiki/spaces/PRODUCT/pages/3526951098/Biobase+Coaching+Content) which can be included in the configuration of any organisation.
+Huma has created the following article on [Letting go of stress and anxiety](https://humatherapeutics.atlassian.net/wiki/spaces/PRODUCT/pages/3526951098/Biobase+Coaching+Content) which can be included in the configuration of any Organisation.

 ## Assigning Learn sections
 You will be able to find a list of your learn sections when configuring [tracking modules](./tracking-modules.md) or [questionnaires](./tracking-questionnaires.md) and will be able to select which ones you want to associate with the module.